Virtual climate summit seeks stronger commitments from big emitting countries

 US attempts to underline its climate credentials by committing to halving its emissions by 2030

-US vice-president Kamala Harris speaking from the White House during the virtual leaders’ summit on climate on Thursday.
-Photograph: White House/Bloomberg

-US president Joe Biden has committed the US to a 50 to 52 per cent reduction in its carbon emissions by 2030; doubling its ambition set out in the Paris Agreement in an attempt to get the world’s highest carbon emitting countries to at least match that target.
+US president Joe Biden has committed the US to a 50-52 per cent reduction in its carbon emissions by 2030; doubling its ambition set out in the Paris Agreement in an attempt to get the world’s highest carbon emitting countries to at least match that target.

 In a far-reaching announcement for the US economy that includes a target of achieving carbon neutrality by 2050, Mr Biden stressed at a virtual summit of global leaders that preventing a climate catastrophe would not be resolved without accelerated collaboration.